Coaches, The 2015 OBCA nomination forms are available.

 1:45-3:00 Lunch/Networking Session at Center Court Grill/Old No. 7

-This is your invitation for your team to participate in the 4th annual Boys Tip-Off Classic, to be held Saturday, November 1, 2014, at the Union 9th grade center.
+Posted in NEWS, Uncategorized on August 21, 2014 by OBCAThis is your invitation for your team to participate in the 4th annual Boys Tip-Off Classic, to be held Saturday, November 1, 2014, at the Union 9th grade center.

 We will have a mix of both small and large schools, but will also have a J.V.
 Session the same day.
 If you would like your team(s) to participate, please contact me immediately, as we anticipate the slots will fill very quickly.